How to Wrap Your Gifts: 6 Basic Techniques

 Tip: If your present is a little heavy, you might like to add a cardboard cut-out to the bottom of your gift bag.

-To make them, it’s very easy, simply gauge how much wrapping paper you will need by cutting enough wrapping paper to cover your prezzie, and then cut a big enough rectangle to make a conic shape.
+Make your bottle-shaped gifts stand out this year by wrapping them as little Christmas trees, it’s surprisingly easy to do!
+You’ll need to gauge how much wrapping paper you’ll need by cutting enough to cover your prezzie, and then cut a big enough rectangle to make a conic shape.
+Follow along with the video below to make your little bottle trees.

 Instructions: